Warm-Standby Disaster Recovery Across Clouds with RcloneView (S3, Wasabi, R2, OneDrive)

 - Use one-way Sync to mirror new/updated files; keep deletes if you want strict parity.

-- Save the job so the same settings apply to every run.
+- Save the job so the same settings apply to every run (Job Manager).

 Step 2: Schedule continuous updates

-- Choose cadence: hourly for app data, nightly for archives.
+- Choose cadence: hourly for app data, nightly for archives, and use Simulate to preview upcoming runs.

-- Add a second scheduled Compare weekly to detect drift early.
+- Keep a manual weekly Compare to detect drift early.

 Step 3: Verify and monitor

-- Use Compare to ensure object counts and checksums match.
+- Use Compare to ensure object counts align before declaring the standby ready.

 Step 4: Failover playbook

-- Mount the standby: Mount destination remote to a path your app can read.
+- Mount the standby: use Mount Manager to mount the destination remote to a stable path/drive letter.

 - Point workloads to the mounted path or to the standby bucket endpoint.